usrmny/notes-extension-WIP/README.md

 - Duplicate item button
 - Bulk Delete

-Working On / TODO:
+Working On:
-- Change Fonts
+- Ability to change fonts
 - Way to section off items
 - Ability to add multiple sub items
-- use the notion api to read deadlines from notion and inscribe them in notes on request by user
+- Connect the notion api to read deadlines from notion and inscribe them in notes on request by user
-- update icons / night theme
+- Update icons

-Current Know Bugs:
+Current Known Bugs:
-- Can move tasks when trying to bulkDelete
-- checking a task hides its note + subTasks if they're visible
+- All fixed for now.